Lotto America

 Lotto America is an American multi-state lottery game that began in 2017.
-It is operated by the Multi-State Lottery Association (MUSL).
-It takes its name from the original Lotto America, offered from 1988 to 1992.
+It is operated by the Multi-State Lottery Association (MUSL) as a revival of the original Lotto America, offered from 1988 to 1992.
 Lotto America was re-launched by 13 state lotteries on November 12, 2017, as a replacement for the scandal-tarred Hot Lotto game; each of the 13 members of Lotto America offered Hot Lotto when it ended on October 28, 2017.

 Original Lotto America (1988–1992)

 The original version of Lotto America held its first drawing on February 13, 1988.
 The game was a $1-per-play, pick-7-of-40 game, rather than the pick-6 games that had become wildly popular in U.S. lotteries.
 Matching four numbers won a fixed prize of $5; matching at least five won a parimutuel prize.
 Matching all seven won the jackpot, whose odds were roughly 1 in 18 million, at the time the longest odds of a U.S. lottery game.
 The top prize was a 20-year annuity; there was never a cash option, even though a few games did offer one when Lotto America ended.

 During the middle of its four-year run, Lotto America became a more traditional pick-6-of-54 game; unlike the first version, players got two games for $1.
 The jackpot odds actually became more favorable at 1 in 13 million per dollar; however, overall odds were much tougher, since four numbers were still needed to win the lowest prize tier.
 This version was entirely parimutuel.

 In some of its jurisdictions, Lotto America was known by a different, "more local" name.
 For instance, in Minnesota, it was called Lotto Minnesota.

 Several states joined the Multi-State Lottery Association during the era of Lotto America.
 One of them, Maine, decided to leave the Multi-State Lottery Association when Lotto America ended; Maine did not rejoin the Multi-State Lottery Association until 2004.

 The Multi-State Lottery Associations' rapidly growing population base resulted in the replacement of Lotto America in April 1992 with Powerball.